 While the real estate market may be a little pricier than some places in North Carolina, Asheville’s median home value of a little over $190,000 isn’t bad at all.

-Actually a NC Best Places to live.
+Actually a North Carolina Best Places To Live.

 Now…. let me get to what we’ll be doing the next month or so.